Jalbiti/HeartAttack/README.md

 <a name="Data-Model"></a>
 ### Data Model

-This repository provides a simple classifier that allows the prediction of survival for a certain person given the described variabled (see [Dataset_Informatio](#Dataset-Informatio))
+This repository provides a simple classifier that allows the prediction of survival for a certain person given the described variabled (see [Dataset_Information](#Dataset-Information))

 <a name="Running-the-classifier"></a>
 ##### Running the classifier

-The current version with the classifier details can be found at scripts/classifier.py.
+The current version with the classifier details can be found at `scripts/classifier.py`.
 To run the classifier and reproduce the results simply run:

 `python classifier.py [analysis_arguments]`

 Where analysis_arguments can take the following arguments:

 1. Data file to be used.
 2. Variables to be used in the prediction.
-Currently need to choose from the described variabled (see [Dataset_Informatio](#Dataset-Informatio))
+Currently need to choose from the described variabled (see [Dataset_Information](#Dataset-Information) ))
 3. Classifier Architecture to be used:
   * `Logistic Regressor`
   * `Random Forest`